ray-project/ray/doc/source/async_api.rst

     await actor.run_concurrent.remote()

-ObjectIDs as asyncio.Futures
+ObjectRefs as asyncio.Futures
 ----------------------------
-ObjectIDs can be translated to asyncio.Future.
+ObjectRefs can be translated to asyncio.Future.
 This feature make it possible to ``await`` on ray futures in existing concurrent applications.